erincatto/box2c/docs/simulation.md

 local coordinates.
 This way the joint can be specified even when the current body transforms violate the joint constraint.
 Additionally, some joint definitions need a reference angle between the bodies.
-This is necessary to constrain rotation correctly.
+This may be necessary to constrain rotation correctly.

 The rest of the joint definition data depends on the joint type.
-We cover these now.
+I cover these below.

 ### Joint Lifetime
 Joints are created using creation functions supplied for each joint type.
 They are destroyed